mostr/mostr.github.com/source/_posts/2012-10-31-resteasy-cdi-integration.markdown

 title: RESTEasy resources are CDI-aware in JBoss AS by default
 date: 2012-10-31 13:29
 comments: true
-categories: java jee cdi jboss jax-rs
+categories: java javaee cdi jboss jax-rs
 ---

 JAX-RS and CDI have slightly different scopes so that by default there is no way to mix them and use CDI bean as JAX-RS resource, so `@Inject` and other CDI magic tools are not available.
 To get it working you normally need to annotate your class with `@RequestScoped` like below